hmrc/hmrc-frontend/docs/npm-usage.md

-# NPM Usage
+# PNPM Usage

-Where possible, we try to minimise the amount of npm packages we depend on.
+Where possible, we try to minimise the amount of node packages we depend on.
 The following table shows all dependencies we have and where they are used:

 | Dependency Name                   | Purpose                                                                                 | Extra resources          |
 |---                                |---                                                                                      | ---                      |